TuomasLehti/tuomax-adventofcode/readme.md

 It also is responsible for developing concepts of expected answers and accepted solving times, and coloring the printing according to them.

+To do after solving everything from 2016:
+- 2015 day 23: convert to generic cpu

 ## Year 2016

 | Day | Part 1 | Part 2 | Notes |